-In the recent past, as alternative dispute resolution has become more prevalent, Ms. Klinges has been involved in a number of complex arbitration matters, particularly in breach of contract cases, including several protracted hearings before the American Arbitration Association.
+As alternative dispute resolution has become more prevalent, Ms. Klinges has been involved in a number of complex arbitration matters, particularly in breach of contract cases, including several protracted hearings before the American Arbitration Association.
 She has been lead counsel at arbitration hearings ranging from a single day to many weeks.

 Although her office is located in Philadelphia, Ms. Klinges is admitted to practice in New Jersey and New York and often handles matters in those jurisdictions.
 She graduated from Dartmouth College in 1982 and received her J.D. in 1986 from the Fordham University School of Law, where she was a member of the Law Review.

 Ms. Klinges is or has been listed in The Best Lawyers in America (Commercial Litigation), Chambers USA: America's Leading Lawyers for Business (General Commercial Litigation), Pennsylvania Super Lawyers (Business Litigation), and Best Lawyers Greater Philadelphia.

 - Represented a broker-dealer in defense of claims for $100 million-plus under securities laws and common law in connection with the sale of collateralized debt obligations (CDOs).

 - Represents corporations in a wide variety of industries in defense of securities class actions and shareholder derivative suits relating to tender offers, mergers, accounting restatements, and alleged corporate wrongdoing.

 - Represented a corporation in a wide variety of industries in defense of breach of contract and fraud claims relating to a tender option bond program.

 Represents corporations and individuals in connection with FINRA (formerly NASD) arbitrations; two examples include defense of a claim by a high-net worth individual against a broker-dealer and defense of a claim against an investment management company by its former CFO.

 - Represents corporations and individuals in SEC and FINRA investigations involving insider trading and other alleged wrongdoing.